BattletechModders/SoldiersPiratesAssassinsMercs/README.md

 ### Boo, it didn't worked?
 Are you saying these mercenaries just *took* your money and didn't leave?
 Unbelievable.
 Guess you'll have to destroy them, huh.

+### Can multiple replacements happen at once?

+Short answer is no. The long answer is also no, just with extra steps.
+The order all of these replacements are checked is as follows, and the first "yes" stops all subsequent checks.
+As previously stated, **the only time you can attempt to bribe is if MissionControl lances have been replaced with mercs from MercLanceAdditionConfig**

+1. Are we replacing entire opfor with planet-specific one from PlanetFactionConfigs?
+2. Are we replacing entire opfor with alternate faction from AlternateFactionConfigs?
+3. Are we replacing entire opfor with mercs from OpforReplacementConfig?
+4. Are we replacing MissionControl AdditionalLances with planet-specific one from PlanetFactionConfigs?
+5. Are we replacing MissionControl AdditionalLances with alternate faction from AlternateFactionConfigs?
+6. Are we replacing MissionControl AdditionalLances with mercs from MercLanceAdditionConfig?